tiendu/tiendu.github.io/_posts/2022-12-26-oneliners-for-bioinformatics-eng.markdown

 * Count with grouping.

-Example: I count the occurences with the value in the second column with grouping based on the first column.
+Example: I count the occurence with the value in the second column with grouping based on the first column.

 `awk 'BEGIN {FS=OFS="\t"} {count[$1][$2]++} END {for (i in count) {for (j in count[i]) {print i, j, count[i][j]}}}' table.tsv`